taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

-You would retrieve it implicit via a selector:
+You would retrieve it implicitly via a selector:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~